-Sales tax collections have generally performed well over the last several years (see Exhibit 1), but the authority is completely insulated from declines in actual collections.
+Sales tax collections have generally performed well over the last several years (see Exhibit 1 on page 1), but the authority is completely insulated from declines in actual collections.
 Per state statute, MBTA's sales tax revenue is protected by a commonwealth-guaranteed minimum annual amount.
-The floor, or the Base Revenue Amount, increases at CPI or the sales tax growth rate capped at 3% for the preceding year annually and cannot decline.
-The growth rate for fiscal 2021 was certified in March at nearly \$1.1 billion, resulting in a five year annual growth rate of 1.9%.
-This growth rate does not include the fiscal 2015 \$160 million increase to Base Revenue Amount, replacing the annual appropriation received in fiscal years 2010 to 2014.
-The amount generated by the dedicated 1% sales tax has exceeded the guaranteed minimum amount in each year from fiscal 2002 through fiscal 2019.
+The floor, the BRA, increases at CPI or the sales tax growth rate capped at 3% for the preceding year annually and cannot decline.
+The growth rate for fiscal 2022 was certified in March 2020, bringing the BRA to nearly \$1.1 billion, resulting in a five year annual growth rate of 2%.

 The floor provides protection against annual fluctuations in an otherwise economically sensitive revenue stream, a unique attribute for MBTA and a key bondholder protection.
-For example, when actual collections declined by nearly 8.0% peak-to-trough during the Great Recession MBTA's sale tax revenue was a constant \$767 million (see Exhibit 3).
-We estimate that the economic downturn, caused by efforts to stem coronavirus, will result in a 15% drop in all tax revenue across the states between fiscals 2019 and 2021.
-MBTA's sales taxes will not decline because the fiscal 2021 (which starts July 1) base revenue amount has already been certified at 1.9% above this year's amount.
+For example, when actual collections declined by nearly 8.0% peak-to-trough during the Great Recession MBTA's sale tax revenue was a constant \$767 million and did not decline (see Exhibit 1).